victor-bynd/fallbackstyle/README.md

-# Localize Type
+# Fallback Style

 **A powerful web-based tool for stress-testing and fine-tuning font stacks across global languages.**

-Localize Type helps designers and developers gain granular control over typography when "brand fonts" need to share the stage with system or fallback fonts for localized content.
+Fallback Style helps designers and developers gain granular control over typography when "brand fonts" need to share the stage with system or fallback fonts for localized content.

-## Why Localize Type?
+## Why Fallback Style?

 Typography is often designed with a single primary language in mind.
 However, when your application scales to support global languages (Greek, Cyrillic, Thai, Arabic, CJK, etc.), your carefully chosen "Brand Font" may drop characters it doesn't support.